 Burundi has an urgent need for development.
-It is one of the hungriest countries in the world, with 72% of its population food insecure and 58% of children under five stunted - 1 in 10 children die before their fifth birthday.
+It is one of the hungriest countries in the world; 58% of children under five are stunted due to malnutrition and 1 in 10 children die before their fifth birthday.
 This is mainly due to poor weather, low investment and plant disease.

 Yet Burundi’s problems are also rooted in history: its agriculture was devastated by the 1993 – 2005 war – the culmination of decades of inter-ethnic conflict.
 Today, climate change, crop disease and the over exploitation of soil have only added to its difficulties.

 Some 90% of people depend on agriculture for a living but 67% of people are malnourished.
 78% of the population live on less than $1.90 a day and the 2016 UN Human Development Index ranks Burundi as one of the least developed countries in the world - 184th of 188 countries.

 Send a Cow began working in Burundi in 2013.
 As such, Burundi is a relatively new challenge for Send a Cow and one of our smallest country programmes and one we hope to grow.